 It’s easy for employees to focus only on their team or department and lose sight of the bigger picture.
 But when they get involved in developing content, they refocus on bigger goals and understand where their work fits in.
 Help them make the connection: When you approach people about contributing content, speak in terms of strategic and business objectives, not words or specific activities.

-Our client Antenna, a marketing consulting firm, is staffed by a community of 100 consultants.
+Antenna, a marketing consulting firm, is staffed by a community of 100 consultants.
 Antenna consultants work inside client companies, sometimes for one-off projects and sometimes embedding with them for months.
 Since the consultants don’t work on the same projects or in the same office, CEO Brendon Schrader wanted a way to connect consultants to each other and highlight the breadth of projects Antenna takes on.
 He has accomplished those goals through content.

 The company interviewed consultants after they’ve finished a project, and compiled their stories in a blog series called The Work We Do.
 These stories helped consultants share ideas and learn about the different industries and topic areas their colleagues were working on.